LayerLens | advised by Adobe

 Converge now, diverge later – Why Figma?

-To understand designers' and collaborators’ processes and pain points of navigating layers in complex compositions, we conducted contextual inquiry with 7 designers, 1 engineer, and 1 product manager working with Figma Design.
-Below are the primary insights we gathered.
+To understand designers' and collaborators’ processes and pain points of navigating layers in complex compositions, we conducted 9 contextual inquiry sessions.

-Flat layer panels fail to reflect dimensional structures, mismatching with designers’ mental models.
+The flat layer panel fails to reflect dimensional structures, mismatching with designers’ mental models.

-The layer panel acts as a “source of truth” for understanding and reorganizing complex structures, which challenged our initial assumption.
-However, while complex hierarchies are unavoidable in scaled compositions, layer panels’ limited space, long names, and weak visual cues make them difficult to navigate.
+The layer panel serves as a “source of truth” for complex structures, but its limited space, long names, and weak visual cues make scaled hierarchies hard to navigate.

 Layer structures are difficult to interpret after context switching.

-Designers depend on memory to build and navigate compositions, making it difficult and time-consuming to revisit and understand structures later.
+Designers depend on working memories to build and navigate compositions, making it difficult and time-consuming to revisit later.

-Complex 2D compositions expose a disconnect between the dimensional, visual canvas and the linear, list-based layer panel.
+Complex 2D compositions expose a disconnect between the linear, list-based layer panel and the dimensional, visual canvas.
 Navigating heavily occluded and deeply nested structures forces constant context switching and dividing attention, creating cognitive load and disrupting creative flow.

 Categories, summaries, and automation on the z-axis